ionic-team/stencil-site/docs-md/basics/decorators.md

 # Managing Component State

-The `@State()` decorator is very similar to the [@Prop() decorator]() except it is used for managing internal state instead of the public API.
-Decorating a class member with `@State()` will trigger efficient re-renders when the value is set, but it won't be accessible through the Element.
+The `@State()` decorator can be used to manage internal data for a component.
+This means that a user cannot modify the property from outside the component, but the component can modify it how ever it sees fit.
+Any changes to a `@State()` property will cause the components render function to be called again.

 ```
 import { State } from '@stencil/core';